redis/redis-doc/commands/hello.md

     7# "modules" => (empty array)

-Because `HELLO` replies with useful information, and given that `protover` is optional and can be set to "2" (both to downgrade the protocol back to version 2 or ), client library authors may consider using this command instead of the canonical `PING` when setting up the connection.
+Because `HELLO` replies with useful information, and given that `protover` is optional or can be set to "2", client library authors may consider using this command instead of the canonical `PING` when setting up the connection.

 When called with the optional `protover` argument, this command switches the protocol to the specified version and also accepts the following options: